Big River - April 25, 2026

 I was supposed to teach at the NHAMC Canoe School this weekend, but they had more teachers that students, so they didn’t need me.
 Instead, I ended up paddling the Big River in Coventry.

 The Big River arises in West Greenwich at the confluence of the Congdon and Nooseneck Rivers.
-From there, it flows due north through West Greenwich and Coventry to its confluence with the Flat River, in the area now flooded by the Flat River Reservoir, to form the South Branch Pawtuxet River.
+From there, it flows north through West Greenwich and Coventry to its confluence with the Flat River in the area now flooded by the Flat River Reservoir to form the South Branch Pawtuxet River.
 Much of the river flows through the Big River Management Area.

 Big River is a relatively new state management area.
-In the 1960’s, the land comprising the preserve was condemned by the state and the owners evicted so that a large drinking water reservoir could be constructed on the site.
+In the 1960’s, land was condemned by the state and the owners evicted so that a large reservoir could be constructed on the site.
 The reservoir was never built and the area is now a 8,300-acre conservation area that includes more than 1,200-acres of wetlands.

 Reynolds is a beautiful winding pond with a mix of white pines and cedar lining the shore.
-At the far end of Reynolds Pond we continued under I-95 and on up Big River.
+At the far end of Reynolds Pond we continued under I-95 and Route 3, and up the Big River.

 Links: